GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/lessons/01.grid/index.md

 ## Creating the grid script

 Let's get coding.
-You can open the start project included in the course downloads, `tactical-rpg/start-project/`.
+You can find a start project on the [Tactical RPG movement repository](https://github.com/GDQuest/godot-2d-tactical-rpg-movement).
 It contains the sprites we'll use in this series.

+To download it:

+1. Click the link above.
+2. Click the green `Code` button, then click `Download ZIP`.
+3. Navigate to the downloaded .zip file and extract it.
+4. _Import_ the `start-project/` directory in Godot.

 Right-click on the _FileSystem_ tab and create a new script where we'll define our `Grid` class.
 Name it `Grid.gd` and make it extend `Resource`.